Oriental rug: Knots

 The pile knots are usually knotted by hand.
 Most rugs from Anatolia utilize the symmetrical Turkish double knot.
 With this form of knotting, each end of the pile thread is twisted around two warp threads at regular intervals, so that both ends of the knot come up between two warp strings on one side of the carpet, opposite to the knot.
 The thread is then pulled downwards and cut with a knife.

-Most rugs from other provenances use the asymmetric, or Persian knot.
+Most rugs from other provinces use the asymmetric, or Persian knot.
 This knot is tied by winding a piece of thread around one warp, and halfway around the next warp, so that both ends of the thread come up at the same side of two adjacent strings of warp on one side of the carpet, opposite to the knot.
 The pile, i.e., the loose end of the thread, can appear on the left or right side of the warps, thus defining the terms “open to the left” or “open to the right”.
 Variances in the type of knots are significant, as the type of knot used in a carpet may vary on a regional, or tribal, basis.
 Whether the knots are open to the left or to the right can be determined by passing one's hands over the pile.

 A variant knot is the so-called jufti knot, which is woven around four strings of warp, with each loop of one single knot tied around two warps.
 Jufti can be knotted symmetrically or asymmetrically, open to the left or right.
 A serviceable carpet can be made with jufti knots, and jufti knots are sometimes used in large single-colour areas of a rug, for example in the field.
 However, as carpets woven wholly or partly with the jufti knot need only half the amount of pile yarn than traditionally woven carpets, their pile is less resistant to wear, and these rugs do not last long.